2026 EditionThe School Photography Industry Report

 • Buyer and non-buyer price perception, side by side

-• Chapters 01 and 02 · the pricing breaking point and the non-buyer gap
+• Chapters 01 and 02 · value over price and the non-buyer gap

 • Spend bands tracked across the three waves